tillmo/DOL/README.md

 - Include a DIF file which highlights your changes in the text.
 This can be produced with the script Standard/makepdf (see there for its usage)
 - Merge your branch into the branch develop
 - Reassign your issue to Fabian

+Note: branches are merged into the master branch only after approval through OMG.